How Can I Change My Will?

 If a new will is drafted, the previous will should be torn up or shredded to avoid confusion.
 Also, it is advisable for you to advise your executors or family members where the latest will is kept so they know where to retrieve it.

 Should You Change Your Will Yourself?

-It would not be prudent to make changes to your will yourself.
+It might not be prudent to make changes to your will yourself.
 While you are able to do so on your own, you might be tempted to make changes by making minor additions or subtractions to the original will, which would most certainly invalidate the entire will.